Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Introduction

+When $V$ varies across the sphere, estimation procedures calibrated under a homoskedastic working model may retain consistency for the regression function, but they become statistically inefficient and lead to miscalibrated uncertainty quantification.
+In particular, because the covariance structure of the empirical needlet coefficients depends on the local noise level, a constant-variance approximation distorts standard error estimates and threshold choices.
+Estimating $V$ is therefore essential for both adaptive function reconstruction and valid statistical inference.

+The $L^p$-risk provides the natural metric of accuracy in this framework, quantifying the expected $L^p$-norm of the error between an estimator $\widehat{V}_N$ and the true variance function $V$.
+Our minimax analysis characterizes how this risk decreases with $N$ while simultaneously adapting to the unknown, potentially different smoothness degrees of $g$ and $V$.
+We show that the proposed estimator attains the minimax risk over the regularity class up to multiplicative constants, satisfying the standard adaptive optimality benchmarks established in the literature~\cite{donoho98,tsyb09,WASA}.

+Although our methodology and theoretical analysis are implemented on the unit sphere $\mathbb S^d$, the mathematical architecture of our results is applicable beyond this specific manifold.
+The fundamental components underlying our construction—namely, the spectral decomposition of the Laplace--Beltrami operator, the existence of well-localized multiscale frames, and compatible localized cubature formulas—are available on a broad class of compact Riemannian manifolds (see, for instance, ~\cite{knp11} and the references therein).

+We focus on the sphere here primarily for two reasons.
+First, spherical needlets admit an explicit construction via spherical harmonics, leading to sharper constants, highly transparent proofs, and a streamlined presentation.
+Second, the sphere represents the natural domain for the aforementioned applications in cosmology and geophysics, where the geometry is intrinsic to the data generation process.
+The insights developed here provide a clear blueprint for extensions to more general compact manifolds.

-\subsection{Plan of the paper}
+\subsubsection{Plan of the paper}

-Section~\ref{sec:back} introduces the necessary background on harmonic and needlet analysis on the sphere, together with the definition and main properties of spherical Besov spaces.
-Section~\ref{sec:framework} presents the heteroskedastic spherical regression model, a detailed discussion of the needlet-based estimation procedure, and some auxiliary results that underpin the theoretical analysis.
-Section \ref{sec:stocresults} contain the main results on the minimax risk.
-Finally, Section~\ref{sec:proofs} collects the proofs of all the main and auxiliary results presented in the paper.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:back} introduces the necessary background on harmonic and needlet analysis on the sphere, alongside the formal definition of spherical Besov spaces.
+Section~\ref{sec:framework} formalizes the heteroskedastic regression framework, details the sample-splitting needlet estimation protocol, and establishes key auxiliary lemmas.
+Section~\ref{sec:stocresults} presents our main theoretical contributions concerning the minimax rates.
+Section \ref{sec:numerics} collects some numerical illustrations.
+Finally, Section~\ref{sec:proofs} collects the proofs of all the theoretical results.